jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 You need to answer the following items for your project:

 1. Who are the shepherds in your team?
-    * This could be all or a subset current contributors in your repository or organization
+    * This could be all or a subset of current contributors in your repository or organization
 2. What is tracked for each task?
     * See below for an [example template](#a-sample-task-file) using a markdown file to maintain information about each task
 3. Where are tasks tracked?